-Because the director finds that the ground water at the existing point of diversion and the ground water at the proposed point of diversion are hydraulically connected, this order need not discuss the seepage of surface water stored in Salmon Falls Creek Reservoir into the groundwater, losses from irrigation canals, or losses from application of water for irrigation of growing crops.
+Because the director finds that the ground water at the existing point of diversion and the ground water at the proposed point of diversion are hydraulically connected, this order need not discuss the seepage of surface water stored in Salmon Falls Creek Reservoir into the ground water, losses from irrigation canals, or losses from application of water for irrigation of growing crops.
 These findings will be eliminated from the final order.

 By eliminating these findings, the Director repudiates the hearing officer's previous reasoning in determining hydraulic connection.
 If the applicant for transfer discontinues diverting ground water at the point of diversion from which water is sought to be transferred, and the ground water that would have been diverted expresses itself as surface water, the water loses its character as ground water.
 If the surface water is diverted by a surface water right holder for irrigation, a significant portion of the surface water will be consumed by the irrigated crops.
-Some of the surface water and applied for irrigation that seep into the ground water would increase the ground water supply by the fraction of the total attributable to seepage loss.
+Some of the surface water will be lost to evaporation or seepage.
+The portion of the losses of ground water changed to surface water and applied for irrigation that seep into the ground water would increase the ground water supply by the fraction of the total attributable to seepage loss.